eklatzer/image-watermark/README.md

         Percentage of the height of the watermark (relative to the image it is placed on) (default 10) -input string
-        Path to the folder containing the input files (must be .jpg) (default "./in") -offset_x int
+        Path to the folder containing the input files (must be .jpg) (default "./in") -jpeg_quality int
+        Quality of the output image (ranges from 1 to 100 inclusive, higher is better) (default 85) -offset_x int
         Distance of the watermark to the left side of the image -offset_y int